 - Connection remains open, allowing continuous data exchange.

-What is a WebSocket server?
+What is a WebSocket Server?

 A WebSocket server manages active connections, message routing, and session handling.
 It can also integrate with CDNs, Edge Dedicated Servers, and Load Balancers to enhance speed and reliability.
 Utilizing Edge Dedicated Servers along with a Route Navigator ensures reduced latency and optimal performance for WebSocket connections worldwide.

-WebSocket API and programming
+WebSocket API and Programming

 WebSocket APIs allow developers to integrate real-time functionality in applications.
 Most languages, including JavaScript, Python, Node.js, and Java, support WebSocket APIs.